lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 The Initiator computes TH_4 as defined in {{key-der}}.

-There is no need for MAC_3 or signature, since AEAD's built-in integrity and the use of PSK-based key derivation provides implicit authentication of the Initiator.
+There is no need for MAC_3 or signature, since AEAD's built-in integrity and the use of PSK-based key derivation provide implicit authentication of the Initiator.

 ### Responder Processing of Message 3